-A seven-member board of directors governs the District, one appointed by each of the two cities within its boundaries and five appointed by the Board of Supervisors.
+An eleven-member board of trustees governs the District, one appointed by each of the nine cities within its boundaries and two appointed by the Board of Supervisors.

 A General Manager is responsible for administrative functions.
-The District has seven full-time and one or two seasonal employees.
+The District has 14 full time and 33 seasonal employees.